MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 <AppDownload></AppDownload>

-Once you have installed and opened Input you will see two tour projects:
+Once you have installed and opened <MobileAppName /> you will see two tour projects:

 ![Input's Tour Projects](./input-tour-projects.png)

-These tours introduce the basics of Input.
+These tours introduce the basics of <MobileAppName />.

 ![Welcome to Input](./welcome-to-input.png)